-Our peer mentors are University of Toronto students from diverse backgrounds – men and women, undergraduates and graduates.
-Some had children before starting their program at U of T and some during their studies here.
+Our peer mentors are University of Toronto students from diverse backgrounds – undergraduates and graduates.
+If the mentor is a student parent, some had children before starting their program at U of T and some during their studies here.

 Please feel free to email firstname.lastname@example.org if you have any questions or call 416.978.0951.

 All activities will be performed remotely until the university issues that we can return to normal activities on campus.